nanoframework/Samples/samples/ManagedResources/README.md

-# Managed resources sample
+# 🌶️ - Managed resources sample

 Shows how to use the [System.Resources.ResourceManager](http://docs.nanoframework.net/api/System.Resources.ResourceManager.html) API to access the application managed resources.

 This sample illustrates how to access from the code the application managed resources.

-> **warning**: To access the application managed resources the project has to have a reference to `nanoFramework.Runtime.Native`.
+> **Important**: To access the application managed resources the project has to have to reference `nanoFramework.Runtime.Native` and make sure you have the nanoFramework Resources nuget installed.

 ## Hardware requirements